 How do I register my vehicle?

-To register a vehicle owned by you, submit the title, along with proof of residency, to the town or city clerk's office where you reside.
+To register a vehicle owned by you, you must bring the title, along with proof of residency, to the town or city clerk's office where you reside.

 If the vehicle is leased, if there is a lienholder or if the vehicle is title-exempt, submit the following to the town or city office where you reside:

 How much are the fees to register my vehicle?

 Registration fees differ for each vehicle.
 Contact your town or city office.

 Do I have to have my vehicle safety and emissions inspected?